Georgia Air National Guard: History

 The Militia Act of 1903 established the present National Guard system, units raised by the states but paid for by the Federal Government, liable for immediate state service.
 If federalized by Presidential order, they fall under the regular military chain of command.
 On 1 June 1920, the Militia Bureau issued Circular No.1 on organization of National Guard air units.

 The Georgia Air National Guard origins date to 1 May 1948 with the establishment of the 128th Observation Squadron and is oldest unit of the Georgia Air National Guard.
 The squadron is a descendant organization of the World War I 840th Aero Squadron, established on 1 February 1918.
 The 840th was a non-flying Air Service support unit, formed in Texas.
 Deployed to England in May 1918, then serving in the rear area behind the Western Front in France as an aircraft repair squadron beginning in August.
 Remained in France after the November 1918 Armistice, returning to Langley Field, Virginia in March 1919 and was demobilized.
 The 128th Observation Squadron was one of the 29 original National Guard Observation Squadrons of the United States Army National Guard formed before World War II.
 The 128th Observation Squadron was ordered into active service on 15 September 1941 as part of the buildup of the Army Air Corps prior to the United States entry into World War II.

 On 24 May 1946, the United States Army Air Forces, in response to dramatic postwar military budget cuts imposed by President Harry S. Truman, allocated inactive unit designations to the National Guard Bureau for the formation of an Air Force National Guard.
 These unit designations were allotted and transferred to various State National Guard bureaus to provide them unit designations to re-establish them as Air National Guard units.

 The modern Georgia ANG received federal recognition on 20 August 1946 as the 128th Fighter Squadron at Marietta Army Airfield.
 The 128th was equipped with F-47N Thunderbolts, and its mission was the air defense of the state.
-Also on 20 August, the 158th Fighter Squadron was activated at Chatam Army Airfield, Pooler, also equipped with F-47Ns.
+Also on 20 August, the 158th Fighter Squadron was activated at Chatham Army Airfield, Pooler, also equipped with F-47Ns.
 Also, on 20 August 1946, the 54th Fighter Wing at Marietta Army Airfield.
 The 54th Fighter Wing was a command and control organization for units in the Southeastern region of the United States.
 The 54th controlled Air National Guard units in Tennessee, North Carolina, South Carolina, Mississippi, Alabama, Florida and Georgia.

 On 9 September 1946, the 116th Fighter Group, also at Marietta AAF was activated, becoming an intermediate Command and Control organization for the 54th FW.
 The 116th assumed control of both the 128th and 158th Fighter Squadrons.
 18 September 1947, however, is considered the Georgia Air National Guard's official birth concurrent with the establishment of the United States Air Force as a separate branch of the United States military under the National Security Act.